aemc/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-* A remake of the classic game.
-* Playable in the command line.
+Personal Project.
+A remake of the classic game, playable in the command line.

 ### Written in:
 * Python